nodejs/node/doc/api/fs.md

 * `mode` {Integer}
 * `callback` {Function}

-Tests a user's permissions for the file specified by `path`. `mode` is an optional integer that specifies the accessibility checks to be performed.
+Tests a user's permissions for the file or directory specified by `path`.
+`mode` is an optional integer that specifies the accessibility checks to be performed.
 The following constants define the possible values of `mode`.
 It is possible to create a mask consisting of the bitwise OR of two or more values.

-- `fs.constants.F_OK` - File is visible to the calling process.
+- `fs.constants.F_OK` - File or directory is visible to the calling process.
 This is useful for determining if a file exists, but says nothing about `rwx` permissions.
 Default if no `mode` is specified.
-- `fs.constants.R_OK` - File can be read by the calling process.
+- `fs.constants.R_OK` - File or directory can be read by the calling process.
-- `fs.constants.W_OK` - File can be written by the calling process.
+- `fs.constants.W_OK` - File or directory can be written by the calling process.
-- `fs.constants.X_OK` - File can be executed by the calling process.
+- `fs.constants.X_OK` - File or directory can be executed by the calling process.
 This has no effect on Windows (will behave like `fs.constants.F_OK`).

 The final argument, `callback`, is a callback function that is invoked with a possible error argument.
 If any of the accessibility checks fail, the error